SimCon logo

 Relative Debugging - Removing Numerical Drift

 The same program may produce significantly different results when it is built with different compilers or with different levels of optimisation under the same compiler.
 The differences may be due only to numerical drift.
 This occurs when different systems choose different orders of execution, or different variables to store in processor registers, with the result that there are small differences in rounding errors.
 These differences integrate and eventually affect the results.
-However, the differences may also be due to compiler bugs or to coding errors which behave differently in different environments.
+However, differences may also be due to compiler bugs or to coding errors which behave differently in different environments.

 The WinFPT run-time trace facility, and the library of support routines distributed with WinFPT, are used to analyse this issue.
 Suppose that we wish to compare runs under two compilers, for example, gfortran and ifort.
 We want to know whether differences between the runs are due to coding errors or just to numerical drift.
 The procedure is as follows: